NurseQ/Programming-and-Scripting-Project/PROJECT.md

 The maximum sepal width of the Iris-Versicolor is:  1.8\
 The maximum sepal width of the Iris-Virginica is:  2.5

-## 3. Classification process
+## 3. Observations and Analysis
 The paper by Fisher was found to be mathematically challenging to use as a basis for the conduct of this project.
 The programming skills of the researcher was also deficient to offer more complex solutions to try and classify the flowers.
 The paper by Hoey [3] offered a simpler solution and less complicated method to classify the flowers from the dataset.
 Hoey looked at the dataset and drew patterns to see how each of the class of flowers differed from each other.
 This project attempts to use Hoey's method to produce a distinction between each of the flowers.
 The conclusions drawn from this project are generalizations and would require more advanced statistical analysis including standard deviation and variance to offer more accurate distinctions.
 The use of other python data analytics libraries might also be needed to output more intuitive graphical representation or graphs for a more detailed analysis of the dataset.

 Figures 1 and 2 show more overlap in the measurements in the dataset which is reflected with narrower distances between the statistical values.
 Figures 3 and 4 show more distinct separation and is also reflected in the measurements of statistical values.

 **Figure 1** - This scatter plot compares the petal length with the classification of flower.
-Conclusions drawn from figure 1 are listed below and the maximum, minimum and mean support the listed conclusions.
-See the code [scatpetlength.py](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/scatpetlength.py)
+Observations drawn from figure 1 are listed below and the maximum, minimum and mean support the listed conclusions.
+See the code [scatpetlength.py](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/scatpetlength.py).
 1. The Iris Setosa has the shortest petal with a some overlap with the second shortest, the Iris Versicolor.
 There is also a few overlap with Virginica.
 2. The Iris Versicolor has a medium petal in relation to the other flowers but with more overlap with Virginica.
 3. The Iris Virginica has the longest petals with much overlap with Versicolor.